organix/mycelia/OED.md

   * Lossless translation from JSON and machine types
   * Well-defined translation to JSON and machine types
   * Extension mechanism for application-defined representations
-  * Capabilities distinguished from other data-types
+  * Capabilities can be distinguished from other data-types
   * Easy-to-implement encode/decode
+  * Encoded data is navigable without fully decoding

 ## Design